mdeweerd/zha-toolkit/README.md

 Provide access to some higher level commands such as ZNP backup (and restore).

-Make it easier to perform one-time operations where (some) Zigbee knowlegde is sufficient and avoiding the need to understand the inner workings of ZHA or Zigpy (methods, quirks, etc).
+Make it easier to perform one-time operations where (some) Zigbee knowledge is sufficient and avoiding the need to understand the inner workings of ZHA or Zigpy (methods, quirks, etc).